-There’ll be tea, coffee and hot chocolate and a bit of cake available once we get back off the mountain.
-If you want something more substantive to snack on while we’re out on the mountain (snacks/sandwiches/fruit), just bring it along for yourself.
+There’ll be tea, coffee and hot chocolate and a bit of cake available once we get off the mountain – please bring your own mug if you’d like a hot drink.
+If you want something more substantive while out on the hill (snacks/sandwiches/fruit), just bring it along for yourself.

 If the date doesn’t suit, don’t worry… just get in contact and we can arrange to run the course on a day and time that suits you best!